devleaks/storyrevealerjs/README.md

 Storyrevealer engine only takes care of the presentation.
 A full screen image (or video) with the story displayed on it, in short, bold title fonts and sometimes small paragraphs of text.
 And a few, very simple animations or graphs to break monotony of storytelling.

+Oh, and by the way, you can still create Reveal.js presentation with it as well.

 Enjoy.